kerbach2/kerbach2.github.io/_pages/about.md

   - /about.html
 ---

 I am currently on the job market applying for grants and post-doc positions that will allow me to continue to research and teach about natural language semantics.
-After finishing my PhD in [linguistics at Heinrich-Heine-University, Düsseldorf](https://www.isi.hhu.de/) in June of 2019, and from October 2019 to September 2021 I worked as a Lecturer of [English Linguistics at Rheinische Friedrich-Wilhelms-Universität Bonn](https://www.applied-linguistics.uni-bonn.de/en).
+I currently work as a Postdoc under [Remus Gergel](https://www.uni-saarland.de/lehrstuhl/gergel/facultystaff/englishlinguisticfaculty/prof-dr-remus-gergel.html) in the [English Linguistics program Saarland University](https://www.uni-saarland.de/lehrstuhl/gergel.html).
+From October 2019 to September 2021 I worked as a Lecturer of [English Linguistics at Rheinische Friedrich-Wilhelms-Universität Bonn](https://www.applied-linguistics.uni-bonn.de/en) under [Klaus P. Schneider](https://www.applied-linguistics.uni-bonn.de/en/people/emeritus/schneider).
+I finished my PhD in [linguistics at Heinrich-Heine-University, Düsseldorf](https://www.isi.hhu.de/) in June of 2019, my advisor being [Hana Filip](https://user.phil.hhu.de/~filip/Publications.htm).

-My research currently revolves around the count--mass distinction, focusing on how to account for the different ways it is manifested across languages.
+My research currently focuses on the notion of semantic complexity, how it can be quantified, and how it affects language change.
+My current approach is to analyze the difference in the semantic complexity of the count--mass distinction across varities of English, both historical and in the present day.
+The count--mass distinction is an ideal place to analyze semantic complexity because of the myriad ways that languages have been shown to manifest this grammatical phenomenon.

-In my PhD thesis, “[Object Mass Nouns: A Frame Based Analysis](https://docserv.uni-duesseldorf.de/servlets/DerivateServlet/Derivate-59676/kurt%20erbach.thesis.pdf)”, I motivate the hypothesis that there is a relationship between the number of object mass nouns in a language and the number of morphosyntactic environments sensitive to the countability of nouns in that language.
+My current research builds on that in my PhD thesis, “[Object Mass Nouns: A Frame Based Analysis](https://docserv.uni-duesseldorf.de/servlets/DerivateServlet/Derivate-59676/kurt%20erbach.thesis.pdf)”, wherin I motivate the hypothesis that there is a relationship between the number of object mass nouns in a language and the number of morphosyntactic environments sensitive to the countability of nouns in that language.
 My thesis and subsequent work investigates typologically distinct languages-—Greek, Hungarian, Romanian, Sorani Kurdish, and Japanese-—for morphosyntactic reflexes of the count--mass distinction as a means of testing and expanding upon the leading theories of the mass/count distinction.

 My current research projects are listed below, as are my publications and courses.
 My long term research goals include investigating the intra- and extralinguistic constraints on the evolution of grammatical systems like countability.
 Short term reserch goals include developing a better understanding of how countability works in present-day and historical languages, and how these systems have changed over time.
 I am also dedicated to anti-racist language research such as the project [A comparitive corpus study of "race" and "Rasse"](https://das-r-wort.com/), which aims to investigate anti-racist language use and language policy.